Differences between adjustable and fixed rate loans

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose fixed-rate loans when interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Metro Mortgage at 866-300-1550 for details.

-ARMs most often feature the lowest rates at the beginning of the loan.
-They provide that rate for an initial period that varies greatly.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then they adjust.
-Loans like this are often best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs benefit borrowers who will sell their house or refinance before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates at the start of the loan.
+They usually provide that interest rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for people who expect to move in three or five years.
+These types of adjustable rate programs benefit people who will sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 866-300-1550.
 It's our job to answer these questions and many others, so we're happy to help!